ASzc/swn-drill-map/README.md

 Drive level and the current path are stored in the fragment portion of the page URL, so you can send the current display to a someone else, or bookmark it.

+This also means that the back and forward functionality of most browsers functions as undo and redo.

 ##### Demonstration

 - Spike Drive Level 1: [Vahdat to Eneka](TODO/asgard_sigma/map.html#1;Vahdat,Eneka)